-The wetland is mapped as an aquatic CBA1 (Figure 4) and is therefore considered to be in a relatively natural condition and important for meeting provincial biodiversity targets.
+The majority of the wetland is mapped as an aquatic CBA1 (Figure 4) and is therefore considered to be in a relatively natural condition and important for meeting provincial biodiversity targets.
 Management objectives require minimal, low impact development so that the natural state of the watercourse is maintained (Table 2).

-Figure 4: Map indicating property boundaries in relation to the Western Cape Biodiveristy Spatial Plan.
+Figure 4: Map indicating property boundaries in relation to the 2023 Western Cape Biodiveristy Spatial Plan.